bmpi-dev/Out-of-the-Box-CodeServer/README.md

    __How TO Start VM__:
       - Start Azure VM with `az vm start --subscription 'Your Subscription' -g 'Your Resource Group' -n 'Your VM name'`

+   __How TO Deallocate(not stop, deallocate will stop billing) VM__:
+      - Deallocate Azure VM with `az vm deallocate --subscription 'Your Subscription' -g 'Your Resource Group' -n 'Your VM name'`

 ### 3. Initialize OOTB Code-Server

 **First**, please make sure that `80` and `443` ports are not used by other web servers.